 IRBM and taxpayer behaviour

 - The IRBM has their own TP risk assessment to plan for its audit works.
 Audit cases mainly focus on taxpayers with significant related party transactions and/or consecutive years of losses, or low/declining profits

-- The IRBM has reiterated the importance of preparing TP documentation to justify the impact of Covid-19 on the taxpayer’s business and changes to its related party transactions.
+- The IRBM has reiterate the importance of preparing TP documentation to justify on the impact of Covid-19 to the taxpayer’s business and changes to its related party transactions.